VineelaPeri/Malicious-URL-Detection-DL/README.md

 <img src="img/preprocess_raw_URL.png" width="400">

-One ingredient is still missing: All URLs have to be of the same length.
-This results in cropping or padding with zeros.
-I choose a max length of 75 characters.
+All URLs have to be of the same length.
+This results in cropping or padding with zeros.I choose a max length of 100 characters.

 ```python
 # using keras library